OLC-LOC-Bioinformatics/CowbatHybrid/README.md

 To do so: `wget https://raw.githubusercontent.com/lowandrew/CowbatHybrid/master/cowbathybrid.yml && conda env create -n cowbat_hybrid -f cowbathybrid.yml`

 You should then be able to `source activate cowbat_hybrid`.

+One final thing to do before you're good to go: by default the bioconda version of pilon allows a max of 1 GB RAM.
+To rectify, find the pilon executable on your system (`which pilon`) and then open the resulting file in your text editor of choice.
+Change the -Xmx1g in `default_jvm_mem_opts = ['-Xms512m', '-Xmx1g']` (should be around line 16) to a higher amount of max RAM (12 GB or so should work `default_jvm_mem_opts = ['-Xms512m', '-Xmx12g']`)

 Typing `cowbat-hybrid-assembly.py` will let you run the pipeline.